nduc03/ddns/readme.md

     cd ~/ddns
     git pull
     ```
-2. If .env is modified, run this on  remote machine (at project directory) and outside the ssh session:
+2. If .env is modified, run this on local machine (at project directory) outside the ssh session:
     ```sh
     scp .env nduc@server.lan:~/ddns/.env
     ```